Skip to content

 • infer_schema_length (int | None) –

 The maximum number of rows to scan for schema inference.
 If set to None, the full data may be scanned.
-Polars sets 100 by default.
+Defaults to None to avoid issues.

 • skip_retry (bool) –